treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 'Profile Page'
 ```

-Our `ChainMap` will also change behavior when the underlying dictionaries change:
+Our `ChainMap` will also change behavior when the underlying dictionaries change.

 ```pycon
 >>> context['name']